-Sea fog can carry microbes and pathogens miles inland
+Maine sea fog can carry airborne pathogens, scientists find

 Fog being fog — “you can’t plan around it,” he said — Dueker remembers chasing the fog at 1 a.m.

 “There were times the fog would not come in,” he said.
-“At times I was actually able to get Omi and my partner’s father all into a Whaler.
+“At times I was actually able to get Omi and my partner’s father all into a whaler.
 I’ll never forget racing around trying to catch the fog.
 Omi must have been 99 at the time.”

 Meanwhile, on the other side of the world, Sarah Evans, a microbiologist at Michigan State University, was studying microbes in the fog of the Namib Desert in Namibia.